deejaygraham/sketchnoting-for-developers/draft.md

 Evidence that you aren't full of hot air.

-#Start
+# Introduction

-Hi good morning, thank you for coming to this talk at too early oclock on a saturday  My name is and I am a principal developer at sage
+Hi good morning, thank you for coming to ddd abd this talk at too early oclock on a saturday.
+My name is Derek Graham and I am a principal developer at Sage

 How many agile developers do we have in the room?

-One of the big differences between traditional waterfall and agile develpment practices is agiles use of big visible charts, UI and UX Mock ups, burn downs, all kinds of information radiation.
+One of the big outward differences between "traditional" and agile projects is the use of what Ron Jeffries calls "Big Visible Charts" and Alistair Cockburn called "Information Radiators".
+Big graphics on the walls of a team space that show ideas for new things, what's being worked on, progress towards a goal - UI mock ups, burn downs, kanbans.
+These things are in line with the XP value of communication and the idea of "Individuals and interactions over processes and tools".

+And yet as a culture, little children are not self-concious when they draw, but as we grow up and get more "serious" and "professional" we gradually get the feeling that it's not the done thing.

-Concepts like Visual thinking and problem solving are starting to be picked up and adopted by the agile community in all kinds of ways.
+Thankfully concepts like Visual Thinking and problem solving and Visual Notetaking are starting to be picked up and adopted by the agile community in all kinds of ways.
+This adoption is based purely on the effectiveness of these techniques for communication and learning.
-As a culture we are often hinted at that or outright told that drawing is something little children do and serious adults and professionals are too grown up for that.

-What we know about how the brain works and how we process information mean that this is a growing field of study and will be important in the future.
+What little we know about how the brain works and how we store and process information mean that this is a growing field of study and will be increasingly important in the future.

+I'm a developer working in an agile team and I should be drawing and communicating more.

-What I'd like to share with you today are some techniques you can use immediately (today even) to get you drawing more.
+What I'd like to share with you today is what I think of as the gateway drug, sketchnoting, and show your some techniques you can use in the rest of your sessions at DDD and I hope you'll be inspired to try using them in your personal and professional lives.

+# Mary

+In the late 90's I attended a c++ conference in Oxford which included a few sessions on agile, lean and XP.
+One talk was given by the fabulous Mary Poppendieck (picture) and it was a talk that changed my life.
+At the time, the company I worked for were adopting lean production techniques for their hardware manufacturing and assembly but those concepts didn't make it upstairs to the software department.
+Mary's keynote helped me understand what those concepts meant for software.
+I still have the notes but I couldn't tell you what they were about.
+My only memory of the talk was of her talking about the Toyota Production System, stop the line quality and the mechnical looms of the Toyoda Weaving mills of the late 19th and early 20th century.

+How many more times have I attended an important event and promised this time, I'll take good, long form notes and definitely refer to them again, they will be so useful.
+There they sit, still in a drawer, curling at the edges and yellowing slightly.

 #What?

-Mike Rohde
-2006
-UX and UI
-Design heavy
-37 Signals book Rework illustrations

-SNH Literally wrote book on it in 2012

-Defined it as this:
+Someone who was equally frustrated with long form, hand written or typed note taking was Mike Rohde, a UX and design specialist who has illustrated books by 37 signals (picture), started identifying alternative note taking strategies in 2006 and went on to literally write the book on sketchnotes in 2012.

+In the book Mike defined sketchnotes like this:

+“...rich visual notes created from a mix of handwriting, drawings, hand-drawn typography, shapes and visual elements like arrows, boxes and lines.”

 #Meanwhile